UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Keep recyclables food-free and dry to prevent contamination.

 Warning: Do not crush or flatten your plastic bottles and aluminum cans before tossing them in the bin.
 Single-stream sorting machines rely on the robust, three-dimensional shape of these containers to correctly identify and separate them from flat paper products.
-When you prepare your recyclables, keep these two crucial factors in mind:
+When you prepare your recyclables, keep these crucial factors in mind:

 An illustration shows a man with a recycling bin and a list of accepted items: paper, cans, and bottles with necks.